Kernel Methods for the Approximation of Nonlinear Systems: Conclusion

 \section{Conclusion}

 We have introduced a new, empirical model reduction method for nonlinear control systems.
-The method assumes that the nonlinear system is approximately linear in a high dimensional feature space, and carries out linear balanced truncation in that space.
+The method assumes that the method of linear balancing applies to nonlinear systems in a high dimensional feature space.
 This leads to a nonlinear reduction map, which we suggest can be combined with representations of the dynamics and output functions by elements of an RKHS to give a closed reduced order dynamical system which captures the input-output characteristics of the original system.
 We then demonstrated an application of our technique to a pair of nonlinear systems and simulated the original and reduced models for comparison, showing that the approach proposed here can yield good low-order nonlinear reductions of strongly nonlinear control systems.
-We believe that techniques well known to the machine learning and statistics communities can offer much to control and dynamical systems research, and many further directions remain, including computing error estimates, reduction of unstable systems, structure preserving systems, stochastically perturbed systems, and finding easily verifiable conditions of model reducibility of nonlinear systems.
+We believe that techniques well known to the machine learning and statistics communities can offer much to control and dynamical systems research, and many further directions remain, including computing error estimates, reduction of unstable systems, structure preserving systems, stochastic differential equations (SDEs), and finding easily verifiable conditions of model reducibility of nonlinear systems.
+For instance, we conjecture that a nonlinear system is model reducible if there exists an RKHS where there is a spectral gap in the gramians.
+Finally, our results allows us to argue that working in RKHSes allows to develop methods for a Data-Based Theory for (Nonlinear) Dynamical Systems.